dmehta3/README.md/README.md

 ## About Me

 Hey there!
-My name is Daksh and I am currently seeking internships for Summer 2024.
+My name is Daksh and I am currently seeking internships for Summer 2025.

 ## Education

-Binghamton University, Bachelor of Science in Computer Science, Expected Graduation: May 2025
+Binghamton University, Bachelor of Science in Computer Science and Master of Business Administration, Expected Graduation: May 2026

 ## Skills